tejajagadeep/patient-data-processor/README.md

 # PatientDataProcessor-
-Project Data Processor with graphical Representation of project
+Patient Data Processor with graphical Representation of medical records of a patient

 # Swagger